sparkbox/apprenticeships/how.md

 ###With Other Apprentices###

-Sometimes, figuring out a problem with another person—even if the don't have any more answers than you—can really benefit new learners.
+Sometimes, figuring out a problem with another person—even if they don't have any more answers than you—can really benefit new learners.
 Sparkbox apprentices are encouraged to collaborate and pair with their fellow apprentices early and often, and pairing becomes essential as the apprenticeship progresses into group project work.

 ## Journal Writing